Horhik/Instagram2Fedi/Docs.md

 `--check-interval` - Interval in seconds how often to check for new posts

-`--post-interval`  - Interval in seconds between new fetched posts.
+`--post-interval`  - Interval in seconds between posting new fetched posts.

 If theres more than one new post, sets with which time interval should it post them